openhwgroup/cv32e40x/docs/user_manual/source/debug.rst

 The following are the most relevant: :ref:`csr-tselect`, :ref:`csr-tdata1`,  :ref:`csr-tdata2` and :ref:`csr-tinfo`
 If ``DBG_NUM_TRIGGERS`` is zero, access to the trigger registers will result in an illegal instruction exception.

-The TDATA1.DMODE controls write access permission to the trigger registers.
-A value of 0 permits machine mode to write to the trigger registers.
+The TDATA1.DMODE controls write access permission to the currently selected triggers tdata registers.
+A value of 0 permits both machine mode and debug mode to write to the selected trigger tdata registers.
-The value 1 permits **only** debug mode to write to the trigger registers.
+The value 1 permits **only** debug mode to write to the currently selected trigger tdata registers.
 Reset value is 0.

 Debug state
 -----------